 Meanwhile, volunteers from the Philippines worked together with Pure Earth organisation to collect trash and make the so-called ecobricks, which are essentially plastic bottles filled with garbage and are used for insulation or wall building.

 It seems like Niantic are nowhere near stopping the cleaning spree since the exposure and benefits of getting a cleaner planet benefit everyone.
-You can check out the full picture gallery of various people and organisations around the world doing their part during the Pokemon GO events on the official website .
+You can check out the full picture gallery of various people and organisations around the world doing their part during the Pokemon GO events on the .